 In 1980, Jimmy was a deputy sheriff in Mississippi County when he responded to a domestic dispute call in Wilson, Arkansas and was shot, damaging his spinal cord and resulting in a T10 incomplete injury.
 Since then, he has worked with the Arkansas Game and Fish Commission, the Army Corp of Engineers, and other groups to promote access to outdoor recreation for people with disabilities.

 Mike Cranford was appointed to the Commission by Governor Mike Beebe on January 26, 2009.
 In 1988, while attending a holiday beach party on the Red River, Mike made an ill-fated dive into shallow water, injuring his spinal cord at C6.
-He attended Southern Arkansas University and has worked in the Foreman area since completing his rehabilitation.
-He is presently the Foreman City Recorder and Treasurer and is involved in numerous civic and service organizations including the Chamber of Commerce, the Municipal League and the Masons.
+He attended Southern Arkansas University and UA-Cossatot where he received his A.A.S. in Accounting.
+He is currently serving as the county judge for Little River County.
+Mike is a deacon and Sunday School teacher at First Baptist Church of Foreman.
+He is involved in numerous civic and service organizations including the County Judges Association of Arkansas and Association of Arkansas Counties.

 Mike is an avid outdoorsman who says he "works to be able to hunt."
+He is the founder and president of Southern Sportsmen Foundation, a 501(c)(3) non-profit corporation that is dedicated to providing quality hunting and outdoor opportunities to men, women, and children with severe mobility impairments and/or life-threatening illnesses.
 Mike's knowledge and personal experience in state and local government are a great resource to the Commission.
 He lives with his family in Foreman, AR.